ZaiusInc/zaius-magento-1/README.md

 Composer is now globally installed on your server.

+To install the Zaius Magento 1 Connector with composer, you can place the file `composer.json.example` into your Magento 1 root directory (without the .example extension).

+If you already have a composer.json file, add the required libraries from `composer.json.example` into it.

-To install the Zaius Magento 1 Connector with composer, Zaius will provide a `composer.json` file for you to place into your Magento 1 root directory.
-Once this file is in place, installing the Zaius Magento 1 Connector is as easy as running a simple command from the root of your Magento instance:
+Once these requirements are noted, installing the Zaius Magento 1 Connector is as easy as running a simple command from the root of your Magento instance:

 ```
 composer install